wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-dashboards-power-bi/includes/9-lab.md

 ## Refresh the dataset

-In this exercise, you will first load sales order data for June 2020 into the **AdventureWorksDW2020** database, and then add your classroom partner's account to the database..
+In this exercise, you will first load sales order data for June 2020 into the **AdventureWorksDW2020** database.
 You will then open your Power BI Desktop file, perform a data refresh, and then upload the file to your **Sales Analysis** workspace.

 ### Update the lab database